speedoholic/markdown-portfolio/_includes/05-emphasis.md

 ###### Senior iOS Developer at Essex Lake Group, Shanghai, China
 ###### August 2017 – October 2018
 Developed native iOS applications for providing data intelligence to senior executives in banks.
-Created charts using Swi� as well Javascript libraries.
+Created charts using Swift as well Javascript libraries.
 Worked in a pure AGILE environment while having daily stand-up meetings, iterative development and weekly retrospectives.

 ###### Senior Systems Engineer at Infosys Limited, Chandigarh in India and Shanghai in China
 ###### June 2012 – July 2017
 Developed several enterprise apps for iPad, iPod and iPhones.
-Learned and followed the So�ware Development LifeCycle.
+Learned and followed the Software Development LifeCycle.
 Worked closely with Project Managers, attended client calls and also played the role of a configuration manager while writing reusable code.

 ## Internships

 ###### Intern at Infosys Limited, Mysore, India
 ###### January 2012 – May 2012
-Attended various trainings ranging from Mobile Application Development to So� Skills.
+Attended various trainings ranging from Mobile Application Development to Soft Skills.

 ## Education

-###### Bachelor of Technology (Computer Science), Punjabi University,
+###### Bachelor of Technology (Computer Science), Punjabi University, Patiala, India
-###### Patiala, India
 ###### June 2008 – June 2012
 Maintained a good score and got 8.4 GPA
 Developed websites for pocket money.